ideaflare/ideaflare.github.io/_posts/2017-06-01-architecture.markdown

 tags: [cleancode, acrhitecture, refactoring]
 categories: [code, design]
 ---
-# Software principles common in Architectual patterns
+# Software Architecte

 >  "Think in the small like you think in the large." _-Rich Hickey_

-If you know qualities of good code, apply the same principles to the bigger picture.
-A system (or system of systems) is simply a grouping of many components, and it shares many of the same challenges that code has, like how to discover where to add/modify behaviour.
+Qualities of good code also apply to the bigger picture.
+Software architecture is about the orginisation of code.

 ## Separation of Concerns